ddkasa/yugioh-deck-drafter/README.md

 # Yu-Gi-Oh Custom Deck Drafter

-Python app built on top of PyQt for drafting custom decks with a custom rule set.
+> Python app built on top of PyQt for drafting custom decks with a custom rule set.

-## Idea

 Me and a few friends played the YGO TCG with a more relaxed drafting rule set.
 Which is supposed to create more varied and interesting games.
 This app is supposed speed that up by working out the drafting rules for you and generating the right packs and exporting the final deck to a format compatible with [YGO Omega](https://omega.duelistsunite.org) | [Repo](https://github.com/duelists-unite/omega-releases).

 ---

-# Usage
+## Usage

 1. Download the latest/relevant launcher from [Releases](https://github.com/ddkasa/yugioh-deck-drafter/releases)
 2. Load the application.
 It will generate some folders on the first start for caching and autosaving purposes.